tari-project/bulletproofs-plus/README.md

 - **Proof aggregation**.
 You can generate a proof containing multiple range assertions in an efficient way.
 - **Extended commitments**.
 Commitments may contain multiple masks.
 - **Batch verification**.
 Verifying a set of multiple proofs is extremely fast.
 - **Minimum value promises**.
-You can additionally prove that a commitment binds to at least a specified value.
+You can prove that a commitment binds to at least a specified value.
 - **Mask extraction**.
 If the prover and verifier agree on a shared secret, the verifier can use it to recover the mask used for the commitment in a non-aggregated proof.

 Compared to an [updated fork](https://github.com/tari-project/bulletproofs) of the `dalek-cryptography` [Bulletproofs](https://github.com/dalek-cryptography/bulletproofs) implementation, this Bulletproofs+ implementation is: